 What is Bipolar Disorder?

-What are the symptoms of Bipolar
+What are the symptoms of Bipolar?

-It is inevitable that someone diagnosed with bipolar disorder will experience mania.
+It is inevitable that someone diagnosed with bipolar disorder will experience mania and hypomania.
 Mania and hypomania are both defined as elevated emotional states that may include grandiose ideas- such as the ability to fly- impulsiveness, and beliefs of invulnerability.
 In some cases, mania may result in psychosis (a break in reality).
 Hypomania is the less severe form of mania.
 A person with hypomania will experience many of the same symptoms as someone with mania, but with lesser intensity.

 As with any other psychiatric disorder, the symptoms of bipolar disorder are both mental and physical.

 - Loss of interest in almost all activities

 - Restlessness or slowed movements